Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Similarity Characterization

-\revtwo{}{{\bf Results for representative videos:}} Figure~\ref{fig:pairwise-cdf-all} shows CDFs of the normalized pairwise overlap for the representative \revrev{sample videos of each video category}{videos} when using a 120$\times$67.5 viewport.
-Here, Figure~\ref{fig:pairwise-cdf-all}(a) shows \revrev{the instantaneous differences}{CDFs for the pairwise overlap at identical playback points} (as measured every 50 ms) and Figure~\ref{fig:pairwise-cdf-all}(b) shows \revrev{the average differences per pair of viewing session.}{CDFs for the average of these overlaps for each session pair.} As before we observe significant differences when comparing the {\em explore} category with the other categories.
+{\bf Results for representative videos:} Figure~\ref{fig:pairwise-cdf-all} shows CDFs of the normalized pairwise overlap for the representative videos when using a 120$\times$67.5 viewport.
+Here, Figure~\ref{fig:pairwise-cdf-all}(a) shows CDFs for the pairwise overlap at identical playback points \revAA{(as measured every 50 ms)}{(as measured every 50 ms for every possible viewport pair)} and Figure~\ref{fig:pairwise-cdf-all}(b) shows CDFs for the average of these overlaps for each session pair. \revAA{}{(For the average metric, we first calculate the average pairwise viewport overlap for each possible session pair, and then report this set of average values as a CDF.)} As before we observe significant differences when comparing the {\em explore} category with the other categories.
 For example, with the {\em explore} video, more than 35\% of the time there is no pairwise overlap, whereas for the other categories there is at least a 50\% overlap in more than 80\% of the instances.
-(See Figure~\ref{fig:pairwise-cdf-all}(a).)
-Furthermore, considering the average normalized pairwise viewport overlap (Figure~\ref{fig:pairwise-cdf-all}(b)), no pair of {\em explore} sessions had an average overlap of more than 40\%, \revrev{while such low (40\%) average overlap was observed for less}{while less} than 6.5\% of the {\em moving} session pairs, less than 1\% of the {\em rides} session pairs, and none of the {\em static} session \revrev{pairs.}{pairs had an average overlap that did not exceed 40\%.} \revtwo{}{In fact, for these three categories, more than 70\% of the sessions see an average overlap of at least 60\%.}
+(See Figure~\ref{fig:pairwise-cdf-all}(a).) \revNot{Furthermore, considering}{Considering} the average normalized pairwise viewport overlap (Figure~\ref{fig:pairwise-cdf-all}(b)), no pair of {\em explore} sessions had an average overlap of more than 40\%, \revrev{while such low (40\%) average overlap was observed for less}{while less} than 6.5\% of the {\em moving} session pairs, less than 1\% of the {\em rides} session pairs, and none of the {\em static} session \revrev{pairs.}{pairs had an average overlap that did not exceed 40\%.} \revtwo{}{In fact, for these three categories, more than 70\% of the sessions see an average overlap of at least 60\%.}